 FAQ: TAP, HTI-1 & Clinical Data Compliance

-How TAP Intake (written scope) and TAP Assessment (pay + schedule) fit together, what a Starter Audit includes, and how we validate FHIR, USCDI, and privacy engineering—plus deep-dive technical questions.
+How TAP engagements scope and start, what a Starter Audit includes, and how we validate FHIR, USCDI, and privacy engineering, plus deep-dive technical questions.

 Questions buyers and engineering leads ask